mesosphere/charts/stable/multus/README.md

 ## Troubleshooting

-### CRD Not Found Error
+### CRD Verification
-If you see errors about NetworkAttachmentDefinition not being found, ensure CRDs are installed:
+Check if CRDs are installed:
 ```bash
 kubectl get crd network-attachment-definitions.k8s.cni.cncf.io
 ```

 ### Primary CNI Not Detected
 Ensure `daemonConfig.readinessIndicatorFile` is set to the correct socket path for your primary CNI.

+### Pod Security Policy Errors
+This chart requires privileged containers.
+Ensure your cluster's Pod Security Policy or Pod Security Standards allow privileged containers for the kube-system namespace.

 ## License